dribnairb/ed_mission_creator/README.md

 -----
 I know it's not coded very well, this is a proof of concept and I've changed my mind many times :)
 Feel free to take any/all code and come up with something better Alternatively, feel free to make new mission files and submit them.
-I am particularly interested in story arcs that lead to finding something in Elite Dangerous that a player might otherwise miss (eg. Something that points you towards the INRA bases without having to know in advance they already exist)
+I am particularly interested in story arcs that lead to finding something in Elite Dangerous that a player might otherwise miss (eg. Something that points you towards the Eagle Eye network without having to know in advance they already exist, and then nudging you in the right direction after that)